-Description: Contracts C 26005, C 26010 and C 26015 provide for the construction of a new station at 96th Street and 2nd Avenue.
+Description: Contracts C 26005 and C 26010 provide for the construction of a new station at 96th Street and 2nd Avenue.

 Schedule: Award Contract; C 26005 was advertised on March 10, 2008.
 On July 31, 2008, four offerers responded with technical and cost proposals.
 Reviews of the technical proposals were held on August 13 and 15, 2008.
 Negotiations continued through November 2008 with Perini/Tutor Saliba subsequently being identified as the most responsive contractor.
-Board approval and award of the contract is anticipated by January 30, 2009.
-Award Contract C 26010 January 2011; Award Contract C 26015 June 2010.
+Board approval and award of the contract was anticipated by January 30, 2009.
+Because of concerns of the Board, procurement has delayed the award.